 - Upcoming PC games that need to go on your wishlist

-Also new to the series is the method of transport offered to get you from location to location.
-Your homebase this time around is an enormous spaceship, with different, customised quarters for your character and NPCs, plus many interactive elements that enable you to fully prepare before heading planetside.
+We also got a brief taste of the new Sanctuary, which not only serves as your homebase, but helps you travel from planet to planet.
+That's because, this time around, it is an enormous spaceship, with different, customised quarters for your character and NPCs, plus many interactive elements that enable you to fully prepare before heading planetside.

-We didn't get to see any of this during our playthrough - just on stage during the keynote - but it looks like a nice tool to help transition between major story missions and a vehicle for comedy asides, to boot.
+We haven't been able to use any of its functionality yet, but it looks like a nice tool to help transition between major story missions and a vehicle for comedy asides, to boot.

 While tweaked, the core gameplay is mostly untouched.
 The Borderlands series has always thrived on its vast selection of weaponry and loot crates and both look and feel very similar in style to previous episodes.
 There are some additions, however.
 There is a new elemental type - radiation - that joins fire, shock, corrosive, slag and explosive for addition damage effects.

-To be honest, it is too soon to say how different this will prove to be and we didn't really meet any enemy types particularly susceptible to it during the demo.
+To be honest, it is too soon to say how different this will prove to be and we didn't really meet any enemy types particularly susceptible to it during either of our demo sessions.
 But, we did enjoy seeing glowing bad guys dotted around when we unleashed a radiated volley towards them.

 Other weaponry improvements include a greater variety of Tediore gun types, which perform different actions when you run out of ammo.
 Instead of reloading, Tediore-made blasters are thrown at an enemy and, while they also appeared in Borderlands 2, there are more spectacular effects on offer this time.